nithiyn/torch-tensorrt-modernbert-PTH/README.md

 Performance benchmarking suite for ModernBERT with multiple attention backends and compilation strategies, including torch.compile (Inductor), TensorRT AOT, and TensorRT hybrid graph compilation.

+## Summary

+Best numbers so far are from FA2 + pytorch inductor backend  with static shapes and warmup to cache.

+- Most dynamic-capture compiler frontends can’t keep the whole model in a single graph because FA2 kernels plus data-dependent (ragged) shapes trigger graph breaks.
+As a result, attention runs via eager fallbacks (FA2 stays as an external CUDA op), and only the surrounding blocks are compiled.
+- TensorRT AOT would further optimize the model if FA2 were lowerable into the engine.
+TRT-LLM has an attention plugin, but ModernBERT can’t use that path today, so FA2 remains outside.
+- Using the TensorRT backend via PyTorch (torch.compile) still relies on runtime capture/partitioning, so you don’t get a single static AOT engine without dropping FA2 support.
+- In practice, TRT AOT can deliver strong speedups on the non-attention parts (fusing GEMMs, epilogues, norms).
+But without FA2, it falls back to quadratic attention, which scales poorly at longer sequence lengths—often making it slower overall than the FA2 path despite those layer-wise optimizations.

 ## Setup

 ### Prerequisites